Aristide Bruant: Biography

 Born Louis Armand Aristide Bruand in the village of Courtenay, Loiret in France, Bruant left his home in 1866 at age fifteen, following his father's death, to find employment.
 Making his way to the Montmartre Quarter of Paris, he hung out in the working-class bistros, where he finally was given an opportunity to show his musical talents.
 Although bourgeois by birth, he soon adopted the earthy language of his haunts, turning it into songs that told of the struggles of the poor.

 Bruant began performing at cafe-concerts and developed a singing and comedy act that led to his being signed to appear at the Le Chat Noir club.
 Dressed in a red shirt, black velvet jacket, high boots, and a long red scarf, and using the stage name Aristide Bruant, he soon became a star of Montmartre, and when Henri de Toulouse-Lautrec began showing up at the cabarets and clubs, Bruant became one of the artist's first friends.
+Toulouse-Lautrec designed the now iconic poster of Bruant, with his cape thrown over his shoulders and his famous red scarf around his neck, when he moved to the Café des Ambassadeurs in 1892.

-In 1885, Bruant opened his own Montmartre club, a place he called "Le Mirliton".
+In 1885, Bruant opened his own Montmartre club, a place he called "Le Mirliton" (The Reed Pipe).
 Although he hired other acts, Bruant put on a singing performance of his own.
 As the master of ceremonies for the various acts, he used the comedy of the insult to poke fun at the club's upper-crust guests who were out "slumming" in Montmartre.
 His vaudeville-inspired mix of song, satire and entertainment developed into the musical genre called chanson réaliste (realist song).
+He also published a magazine called Le Mirliton, in which he printed illustrations and paintings by Lautrec.